 Mutual belief in progress

-The Nordic architecture in East Africa has yet to be studied and documented by historians of Nordic and international architecture.
-The exhibition, which the National Museum in Norway is developing in collaboration with the architectural firm Space Group, revolves around two concepts.
-“Building Freedom” denotes the architectural nation-building where master plans were used to build cities and regions, prototypes and prefabricated systems were used to build education and health centres, and so on.
-“Finding Freedom”, conversely, denotes the experimental free area that emerged from this encounter between Nordic aid and African nation-building, where progressive ideas could be developed as architectural solutions on a par with the international avant-garde.
+The exhibition revolves around two concepts.
+“Building Freedom” denotes nation-building through city planning, infrastructure and industry, and institutions for education, health, and state bureaucracy.
+“Finding Freedom”, conversely, points at the modernist, experimental free area that emerged from the encounter between Nordic aid and African nation-building, where progressive ideas could be developed as architectural solutions on a par with the international avant-garde.

 Watch the film Kibaha, then and now, about the Kibaha Education Center, a Nordic education centre in, Tanzania.